Bydgoszcz Cathedral: Exteriors

-These ornaments in the arch network is characteristic of the late Polish Gothic architecture.
-At the bottom of the south wall, are the so-called Bread stones (kamienie chlebowe), supposed to save the daily bread of the parishioners, according to the conviction of the then builders.
+These ornaments in the arch network are characteristic of the late Polish Gothic architecture.
+At the bottom of the south wall are the so-called Bread stones (kamienie chlebowe), supposed to save the daily bread of the parishioners, according to the conviction of the then builders.

-The window openings in the chancel and the aisles are closed with pointed arches.
+The window openings in the chancel and the aisles are topped with pointed arches.
 The octagonal pillars of interiors, set on pedestals and crowned with cornices, carry spear-glass arcades.
-Chancel walls are crowned with a Gothic frieze and a baroque profiled cornice.
+The chancel walls are crowned with a Gothic frieze and a Baroque profiled cornice.

 The church's three-storey tower is divided into three parts by ring friezes.
 The highest floor was built during the renovation of the church in 1650.
 It can be assumed that the wooden tower was previously crowned by a tower.
-The porch under the south boasts a gothic portal from the second half of the 15th century.
+The porch under the south boasts a Gothic portal from the second half of the 15th century.

 Chapel

 The only surviving chapel of the original building stands by the northern wall.
-It is a small square building displaying oculus on the outside three walls, capped with a Renaissance dome topped by a roof lantern with a bell-shaped roof and a cross from 1617.
+It is a small square building displaying oculi on the outside three walls, capped with a Renaissance dome topped by a roof lantern with a bell-shaped roof and a cross from 1617.

 The thin pilasters of the roof lantern display mascarons, while each oculus is sheltered by grillwork.
-The dome outside is covered metal, while interior reveals art déco polychrome.
-Initially separated from the main building by a grille, the entrance to the chapel was changed in 2002 to glazing, allowing daily adoration to the Sacrament of Penance.
+The dome outside is covered metal, while the interior reveals Art Déco polychrome.
+Initially separated from the main building by a grille, the entrance to the chapel was changed in 2002 to glazing, allowing daily adoration of the Sacrament of Penance.

 Interiors

-The interior of the temple displays a baroque decor from the 17th century.
-Main ornaments reside in the seven baroque altars, with altar frontals and old paintings and sculptures.
+The interior of the temple displays Baroque decor from the 17th century.
+The main ornaments reside in the seven Baroque altars, with altar frontals and old paintings and sculptures.

 The most valuable item is the Gothic painting of the Madonna with the Rose (1467).
-Also noticeable are:
+Also notable are: